HaoxinSEU/IPEO-Project/README.md

 ## Data Preprocessing
 Since images are in different sizes, e.g., 256x256, 232x256, 256x232.
 So we use two different ways to make them the same size:
-- Zero-padding to pad all images to the same size of 256x256, and the ground truth for the padding area is non-labelled;
+- Zero-padding to pad all images to the same size of 256x256, and the ground truth for the padding area is non-labeled;
 - Directly resize all images and ground truth to 256x256, with interpolation mode NEAREST.

 We also have data augmentation by applying random vertical and horizon flips when loading images in the training process.

 ## Class Imbalance
-To fight against class imbalance, we have the following methods on the training set and validation set respectively:
+To fight against class imbalance, we have the following methods for the training set and validation set respectively:
 - For the training set, we resample images with more forest labels.
 After resampling, the ratio between #non-forest pixel and #forest pixels is 1.22;
 - For the validation set, we remove the images with no forest labels.

-Depending on different models we implement, we determine to use these methods or not, in order to get the best performance.
+Depending on the different models we implement, we determine whether to use these methods or not, to get the best performance.

 ## Training and Inference on Each Model